atoti/atoti/docker/README.md

 [Dockerfile](Dockerfile)

-When built and run, `jupyterlab` will automatically start from within the container, supplying the necessary environment for a user to execute all notebooks in the repository.
+When built and run, `jupyterlab` will automatically start from within the container, supplying the necessary environment for a user to explore and execute notebooks in the repository.

 > **Note:** You must enable [host network mode](https://docs.docker.com/engine/network/drivers/host/#docker-desktop).